goodekat/LIME-diagnostics-paper/README.md

 Follow these steps to make sure all guidelines are met for submission.

-1. Knit paper (to make sure everything is up to date).
+1. Knit the file `paper.Rnw` (to make sure everything is up to date).
-2. Run the code in the file code-extract-paper-code.R to produce an R script with all of the code from the manuscript (paper.Rnw).
+2. Run the code in the file `code-file-organization.R` for producing an R script with all of the code from the manuscript (paper.Rnw).
-3.  **Need to finish…**
+3. Move the following files to the `submission` folder:
+      - `code-paper.R`
+      - `data-bullet-test.csv`
+      - `data-bullet-train.csv`
+      - `data-example-signatures.csv`
+      - `figure/figure-XX-1.eps` (for XX = 01-07, 09, 11-13, B1, B2, and
+        C3)
+      - `figure-08-1.eps`
+      - `figure-10-1.eps`
+      - `paper.tex`
+      - `readme.txt`
+      - `references.bib`
+      - `WileyNJD-AMS.bst`
+      - `WileyNJD-v1.csl`
+4. Change the name of `paper.tex` to `paper-submission.tex`.
+5. Delete `figure/` from the figure file paths in `paper-submission.tex`.
+For example, change  to .
+6. Compile the file `paper-submission.tex` (using LaTex, then bibTex, then LaTeX twice more) to make sure it compiles correctly.
+7. Besides for `paper-submission.pdf`, delete all other files generated when `paper-sumbission.tex` was compiled.
+This includes other `paper-submission` files and pdf versions of the figures.
+8. Convert the following files in the submission folder to a zip file, call it `code-and-data.zip`, and then delete the unzipped versions of the files:
+      - `code-paper.R`
+      - `data-bullet-test.csv`
+      - `data-bullet-train.csv`
+      - `data-example-signatures.csv`
+      - `readme.txt`
+9. Upload all remaining files to ASA data science journal submission page (except for `paper-submission.Rnw`) which should be:
+      - `code-and-data.zip`
+      - `figure-01-1.eps` through `figure-C3-1.eps`
+      - `paper-sumbission.pdf`
+      - `paper-sumbission.tex`
+      - `references.bib`
+      - `WileyNJD-AMS.bst`
+      - `WileyNJD-v2.cls`